-Types of analytic reports you get on Stripe
+Types of analytic reports you get in Stripe

-To track your cash in and out flow, financial reports are a great way to keep a tab on the financial data of your Stripe account.
+Financial reports are a great way to keep a tab on the financial data of your Stripe account.
+This Stripe report helps track the flow of cash.
 The Financial Reports can be accessed through the dashboard using the Balance and the Payment Reconciliation tabs.

 You can set the required date range and customize the time zone as per your local time to get the desired financial reports downloaded in CSV format.

 Stripe lets you download and view the classified balance transaction data and its summary, that is essential for the bookkeeping purposes.
 The data can be fetched on a daily, weekly or monthly basis for tracking the insights.

 The balance reports help you track how the balance of your Stripe account varies over a time period.
 This can give you a fair idea about the cash in and out flows against the timelines that can be used to formulate business strategies.

 This report looks similar to the Balance report but gives an insight on the automatic payouts that are reconciled to get an understanding of which transactions have already been paid and those that are yet to be paid out of the total scheduled payments.
 This information is real-time so that you can check the status of lined payments at any given point of time.